Victor Leung

-NOTE: This tutorial is using Meteor 1.1.3 with cfs:standard-pacage 0.0.2 (15th December, 2014).
-Since this feature is under active development, it maybe further changed by the time you read this.
-Feel free to contact me if you have any questions;)
+NOTE: This tutorial uses Meteor 1.1.3 with cfs:standard-package 0.0.2 as of December 15, 2014.
+Since this feature is under active development, it may have changed by the time you read this.
+Feel free to contact me if you have any questions. :)

 The Problem

-Last week, a friend of mine asked me how to handle a file upload with Meteor project.
-I recommended him using Collection FS, so he followed the README.md instructions on their repo.
-The file upload feature works fine on localhost, but it doesn’t work once it is deployed to the free meteor testing server.
-In fact, the whole server would keep refreshing, not even load a page.
+Last week, a friend of mine asked me how to handle file uploads in a Meteor project.
+I recommended he use Collection FS, and he followed the README.md instructions on their repository.
+The file upload feature worked fine on localhost but failed once deployed to the free Meteor testing server.
+In fact, the server would keep refreshing and wouldn’t even load a page.

 My Explanation